julialuza/julialuza/README.md

 # Hi there 👋, I'm Julia

-I'm a Computer Science student passionate about **Python development, Data Analytics, and Machine Learning**.
+I'm a Computer Science student passionate about **Python development, Data Engineering, and Machine Learning**.
 I love solving complex problems, building practical projects, and exploring emerging technologies like **AI and GenAI**.

 ---

-## 🔭 Currently
+## Currently
 - Enhancing my skills in **Python, SQL, and data engineering**.
 - Completing **Data Science specialization courses** (Coursera, Udemy).
 - Working on **Machine Learning and database projects** for practice and portfolio.